knightsUCF/CarRacing/Log.md

+# What's Next?

+Now that we've completed the intro sequence we will want to go ahead and implement the car unlockable screen, (transition to Characters scene.)

+We will start by observing how this is done in the asset pack.

+Also we will need to take a look at the other asset pack, to check how they implemented the coin purchasing mechanism, plus any sort of in app purchasing plugs they are using.

+# Intro Sequence Complete

+So the intro sequence is complete now.
+Of course we have to create the intro image sequences, and possibly some sounds.
+But the implementation is done.
+Save this for later. #TODO.

 # Intro Animations

 We will want some intro animations (even if simple movements) and sounds to set the player. #TODO